ou-ecolab/ecopad/README.md

 - copy, paste and rename the function to the name you want to use (for instance `{yourName}Example`)

 To make these changes available to be used by cybercommons we have to commit and push them.
+> Nico: if the commit does not work the first time, run "git add ecopadq/tasks/tasks.py"
 ```bash
 git commit -m 'added an example task to  run fortran code in a docker container'
 git push